 Further information about Miloš Ševčík’s research interests and projects is found here.

 - Mgr.
 Zdeňka Špiclová

-Zdeňka Špiclová studied Humanities and European Cultural Studies at the Faculty of Arts of the University of West Bohemia in Pilsen, Media Studies at the Faculty of Social Sciences, Charles University, and Protestant Theology at the Protestant Theological Faculty of Charles University.
+Zdeňka Špiclová studied Humanities and European Cultural Studies in the Faculty of Arts at the University of West Bohemia in Pilsen and Media Studies in the Faculty of Social Sciences and Protestant Theology in the Protestant Theological Faculty at Charles University.
 She focuses on the reflection of the use of new technologies in the humanities, specifically in the context of virtual art and also in the field of digital humanities.
-Methods that form in digital humanities are not only theoretically reflected, but Špiclová also explore their practical applicability in the research of early Christianity.
-She deals primarily with the Jewish Christian groups of Jesus followers, associated with the names of James, the brother of the Lord, and the apostle Thomas Juda Didymos.
-She attended her internship at Immersive 3D Visualization Lab (Polytechnika Gdanska, 2016) and at the Pontifical Biblical Institute (Rome, 2018); she participated on international conferences at the University of Liberal Arts and Sciences in Warsaw (2015) and at the University of Helsinki (International Meeting Society of Biblical Literature & EABS 2018).
-Summer semester 2018/2019 will spend at prof. Köpf at the Eberhard Karls University in Tübingen.
+She does not only explore the methods which are formed??
+Iwithin digital humanities and their theoretical reflection but she also examines their practical applicability in the research of early Christianity.
+She focuses primarily on the Jewish Christian groups of Jesus followers associated with the names of James, the brother of the Lord, and the apostle Thomas Juda Didymos.
+She undertook her internship in the Immersive 3D Visualization Lab at Politechnika Gdanska in 2016 and in the Pontifical Biblical Institute in Rome in 2018.
+Furthermore, she participated in two international conferences at the University of Liberal Arts and Sciences in Warsaw in 2015 and at the University of Helsinki in 2018.
+She spent the semester of 2019 under the supervision of prof. Köpf at the Eberhard Karls University of Tübingen.